udexon/casparov/README.md

 The core JavaScript stack machine function F() is about 50 lines, not including repeated patterns and library code.
 It can do Ajax, with a PHP back end running an almost identical stack machine.

-I have also implementations in Python, C, C++.
+We have also implementations in Python, C, C++.
 The 5GL core should be portable to any programming language.
-I am working on Kotlin,  Haskell and Rust port now.
+We are working on Kotlin,  Haskell and Rust port now.

+While the solution for the line plane intersection above can be implemented in any computer programming language of choice, we will be using a Forth like RPN language, to highlight the following:

+(a) the programmer (YOU) can compare various issues amongst implementations in different programming languages